beckadamtheinventor/M3EC/README.md

 ## Documentation
 Currently there isn't much documentation.
 It can be found in the `docs` folder of this repository.
 There is also a website: https://beckadamtheinventor.github.io/M3EC.
+However, there is an example mod (with most if not all features used) to help get you started.

 ## Usage
 To build a project: